Jacob-Brown-950/Blue-Team-CTFs/Tomcat Takeover Lab/Lab_Answers.md

-# Here are the answers for lab questions!

-## Questions and Answers
+## Here are the Questions and Answers

 ### Q1
 Given the suspicious activity detected on the web server, the pcap analysis shows a series of requests across various ports, suggesting a potential scanning behavior.
 Can you identify the source IP address responsible for initiating these requests on our server?